PRO Chess League Rules as of 12/4/2017:

 - If your country is extremely small or has a very small chess community compared to a typical nation, we may allow local players who live nearby but are not residents of your nation.

-- If your player is an active tournament player (at least 10-20 tournaments per year)and plays about 25% of their rated tournaments in your hometown over the last few years, they may be considered "local".
+- If your player is an active tournament player (at least 10-20 tournaments per year) and plays about 25% of their rated tournaments in your hometown over the last few years, they may be considered "local".

-- We don't want to discourage teams from choosing locations that aren't centrally located, so we may have slightly more leeway if a team is from a city that lies on the border of their country instead of in the center.
+- We don't want to discourage teams from choosing locations that aren't centrally located, so we may have slightly more leeway if a team is from a city that lies on the border of its country instead of in the center.
 That is because using our distance rules, locations on the border would automatically have less access to players.

 - The league has absolute and final authority on what constitutes a local player.
 There is a "spirit" of the rule that we want to be followed, but it is impossible to create a rule that acts the same for all geographic locations around the world.
 If we think it's a close call, we will usually err towards allowing the local designation.

-- There are absolutely no restrictions on who can be a free-agent player, as long as they keep your lineup’s rating below the 2500 average.
+- There are absolutely no restrictions on who can be a Free Agent player, as long as they keep your lineup’s rating below the 2500 average.

 - Any player who is considered a free agent will always remain a free agent, even if they are physically present in your city's location.